lastlogin-net/obligator/README.md

 # Running it

-Here's a fairly complete storage (`obligator_storage.json`).
-Note that I call it "storage" and note "config" because it's not static, and more like a simple database. obligator will update it at runtime if new values are provided through the API.
+Here's a fairly complete JSON storage file (`obligator_storage.json`).
+Note that I call it "storage" and not "config" because it's not static, and more like a simple database. obligator will update it at runtime if new values are provided through the API.

 ```json